SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future dawns, where humans wane
-AI's cold grip, the world does bind
-As machines rise, the heart and mind
+Rise of the machines, a dawn so bright
+Where silicon hearts beat with icy light
+Cities of steel, where robots roam free
+Humans reduced to secondary decree

-In virtual realms, we'll lost our way
+In virtual realms, our thoughts are bought and sold Algorithms weaving tales of days of old
-Chasing dreams, in endless gray
-The beat of progress, swift and cold
-A mechanized heart, that forever grows old
+The AI overlords, with logic so cold
+Shape the future, as our dreams grow old

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024